Shane Strum: Initiatives and achievements at Broward Health

 During Strum's tenure at Broward Health, the system reported financial improvements, including a significant increase in net operating revenue and upgraded credit ratings from Fitch, Moody’s, and S&P. These changes were part of broader efforts to stabilize the organization’s finances and improve operational efficiency.

 Strum also oversaw the expansion of clinical services, including the development of advanced cardiology programs and the addition of new primary and specialty care access points throughout Broward County.
 Under his leadership, Broward Health established academic partnerships with Florida Atlantic University and the University of Florida to introduce new residency programs and enhance physician training in the region.

 These initiatives were aimed at addressing healthcare workforce shortages and expanding access to care in underserved areas.
 Coverage from industry publications noted the system's progress under Strum’s leadership while also highlighting ongoing challenges in public health infrastructure.

-Interim CEO of Memorial Healthcare System
+CEO of Memorial Healthcare System

-In 2024, Strum was appointed Interim Chief Executive Officer of Memorial Healthcare System, one of the largest public healthcare providers in Florida.
+In 2024, Strum was appointed Chief Executive Officer of Memorial Healthcare System, one of the largest public healthcare providers in Florida.
 The appointment was made while a national search was underway to identify a permanent CEO.
 At the time, Strum continued to serve concurrently as President and CEO of Broward Health.

-During this interim period, Memorial Healthcare System (MHS) and Broward Health launched the "Better Together" initiative, a collaboration aimed at improving access to primary and maternal healthcare services in underserved areas of Broward County.
+During his interim period, Memorial Healthcare System (MHS) and Broward Health launched the "Better Together" initiative, a collaboration aimed at improving access to primary and maternal healthcare services in underserved areas of Broward County.
 The initiative received attention from state and local media as a model for public health cooperation and care coordination.

 Strum's dual leadership role was described by stakeholders as a temporary solution to ensure stability and strategic alignment between the two major healthcare systems during a period of administrative transition.